 A Note About Freshness and Aging the roasted Monsoon Malabar

 Monsoon Malabar are fresh roasted by us at least 3 times a week - sometimes we have to roast it 4 times a week because it's now a highly popular choice amongst customers that won't drink anything else.

 Predicting order volumes is extremely difficult as customers can each buy 10kg or more of this Monsoon Malabar on their order, or we have numerous returning customers buying at the same day which results in our stock going from plenty to zero in a matter of just a couple of hours.

-We have tried for almost a decade to implement a carefully controlled and planned aging process specific to this roasted Monsoon Malabar coffee bean - but it's literally impossible due to the unpredictable nature of online orders - we get smashed without warning.
+We have tried for more a decade to implement a carefully controlled and planned aging process specific to this roasted Monsoon Malabar coffee bean - but it's literally impossible due to the unpredictable nature of online orders - we get smashed without warning.

 So, you know what...... we have given up trying to age this coffee because it's technically impossible.
 Chances are, you are going to recieve fresh roasted Monsoon Malabar and it's up to you to decide whent to use it - technically, it can be used anytime.

 We roast it when the levels fall to a certain value and for those customers that want to send us messages that the Monsoon Malabar they recieved is too fresh to use because it's not 14 days old, then please take a moment to think how impossible it is for us to operate without a crystal ball and we respectfully ask that you implement your own aging process by ordering well before you run out (rant over).

 Another important fact about the Monsoon Malabar is that in the roasted state it seems to have a mythically long shelf life that can be 200% or 300% longer than all other roasted coffees.
 In other words, the Monsoon Malabar will continue pulling massive crema, body and flavor for long after other roasted coffees have oxydized and become lifeless.